 Dr. Henry Sperry Nelson is the son of Henry and Katie Nelson, long time mission workers in China and Congo.
 They were instrumental in the founding and growth of the IMCK.
 Sperry grew up at Luebo and attended Central School at Lubondai until 1960.
 He graduated from Vanderbilt University and received his M.D. from the University of Tennessee.
 He is a Professor of Surgery at the University of Tennessee Medical Center in Knoxville where he is involved in education of residents and medical students.
 His area of special interest is endocrine and minimally invasive surgery.

 Barbara Sugue (President) was born and raised in the Belgian Congo (DRC) to parents William Rule III and Effie Crane Rule.
 She graduated from the University of Tennessee in 1976.
 She edited a biography about her father which was published in 1998, entitled “Milestones in Mission”.
 Dr. Rule was one of the founders of the IMCK nursing school, and he helped also to raise funds to build the Good Shepherd Hospital at Tshikaji.
 Barbara has served on the FIMCK Board since 2017.
-She married Noel Sugue in 1986, and they have two grown children (both married) and a new grandson.
+She married Noel Sugue in 1986, and they have two grown children (both married) and two grandchildren.
 She still does bookkeeping for her husband’s business, but she is mostly retired.

 Janet Irish (Treasurer) worked as a substitute teacher and community volunteer while raising her children.
 She and husband Bob served one term as mission co-workers in Zaire and Ethiopia.
 She received a Masters of Public Administration from Portland State University with an emphasis in Nonprofits .
 She spent the last 15 years of her career of as director of a volunteer program helping older adults, and served many years on the board of National Volunteer Caregivers Network.
 In retirement, Jan enjoys traveling and visiting their three children and three grandchildren in many parts of the world.
 Jan is an active member of First Presbyterian Church in McMinnville, Oregon and continues her involvement with nonprofits, particularly those involving immigration justice.

-Robert Irish served as a Presbyterian mission co-worker at IMCK from 1989-93.
+Robert Irish (Vice President) served as a Presbyterian mission co-worker at IMCK from 1989-93.
 With an engineering background, Bob worked with the maintenance and hydro teams in Tshikaji to ensure that the hospital ran smoothly and electricity and water was available.
 He received a Bachelors degree in Electrical Engineering from California State Polytechnic University, San Luis Obispo, and worked in the electronics and aerospace industries in engineering and program management.
 Bob has been active as an elder at First Presbyterian Church in McMinnville, Oregon and serves on the Mission Committee there.

 Kent Galloway worked in finance for 40 years, the last 27 as the CFO of The ICEE Company.
 He earned a BS in Accounting, a CPA certificate, and an MBA in Finance.
 Kent has participated in mission trips to Uganda and Zimbabwe.
 He resides in Alta Loma, California, with his wife, and they have one daughter and two granddaughters.
 Kent recently published “Courage in the Congo: A Doctor’s Fight to Save the Pygmies,” based on 27 years of letters written by his second cousin.
 He enjoys beekeeping, and all honey sales support boy’s soccer and girl’s netball in Uganda.
 Kent is a member of New Song in San Dimas and he enjoys their Garden Ministry.